wadegamache/Incident-Response-Remediation/README.md

 ![image](https://github.com/user-attachments/assets/6df9f37c-70c8-40da-82cc-8e8d7bfdca0e)

 This image focuses on the entity tab.
-We can see that we have 10 total, 1 host (windows-vm) and 9 attacker IP addresses.
+We can see that we have 10 total, 1 host (windows-vm) and 9 IP addresses.
 Here we can see that many of the IPs are similar and might come from the same region.
 The next step is to analyze the logs created by these alerts.
 We will go to our Log Analytics Workspace to query those logs.

 ![image](https://github.com/user-attachments/assets/979c045e-35ef-4f65-a4b6-161e0bb63857)